 - Student has current, substantial disability-based limitations that relate to the residential hall environment

 - Student's current treatment, medication, and/or other mitigating measures used or recommended by the provider as they relate to the disability and housing needs

 - Any substantial medication side effects, if applicable

-- A complete description of the desired housing configuration and discussion of why this specific configuration is the necessary accommodation for the student's disability.
+- A complete description of the desired housing configuration and a discussion of why this specific configuration is the necessary accommodation for the student's disability.